IdanErgaz/weightTracker-ansible2/README.md

 ## Update the ansVar.yml file
 ```
-***Please notice - the ansVar.yml file  will be sent  to you via discord.***
+***Please noticed - the ansVar.yml file  will be sent  to you via discord.***

 $ sudo vi ~/weightTracker-ansible2/ansVar.yml
 Press i
 Copy the lines from the file you have recieved via Discord.

 Update the LB_front_ip -> you can take it from the TERRAFORM output.
-Update the 'group' variable value which you want to deploy
+Update the 'group' variable value which you want to deploy.
-Update the POSTGRESQL details (basicly need to switch between staging/production)
+Update the POSTGRESQL details (basicly need to switch between staging/production).
+Update the OKTA Client ID and Client Secret.
 press esc
 press :wq
 ```